Skip to content

 It’s actually his third stint in charge of Los Leones, having also managed the likes of Espanyol, Villarreal, Valencia and Barcelona, where his back-to-back league successes were tainted by Champions League collapses to Roma and Liverpool.

-He’s a high-profile figure who maintains a low profile and Valverde has proven there is life after Barcelona, even when you’ve been acrimoniously cast aside by the Catalan giants.
+He’s a high-profile figure who prefers to maintain a low profile and Valverde has proven there is life after Barcelona, even when you’ve been acrimoniously cast aside by the Catalan giants.

 Implementing an energetic and exciting brand of football, Valverde has thrusted Athletic Club back into the upper echelons of La Liga and the Copa del Rey success is a deserved reward for the transformative impact he’s enjoyed in Bilbao.